gasparka/thesis/docs/pyha.rst

 Basics
 ~~~~~~

-Pyha implements fixed-point numbers and complex fixed-point numbers, :numref:`fix_examples` gives some examples.

-Pyha defines ``Sfix`` for FP objects, it is always signed.
+Pyha defines ``Sfix`` for FP objects, it is an signed number.
 It works by defining bits designated for ``left`` and ``right``
 of the decimal point.
 For example ``Sfix(0.3424, left=0, right=-17)`` has 0 bits for integer part
-and 17 bits for fractional part. :numref:`fp_basics` gives some more examples, more information about the fixed point
+and 17 bits for fractional part. :numref:`fp_basics` shows some examples.
+more information about the fixed point
 type is given on APPENDIX.

+.. todo:: Add more information about fixed point stuff to the appendix

 .. code-block:: python
     :caption: Fixed point precision